 Excess pressure protection

 The instant pot also has a special feature called excess pressure protection.
-If there’s too much pressure inside your Instant Pot at any point the excess pressure protection will blow off steam from the sides of your unit so you don’t blow up your Instant Pot!
+It uses a pressure sensor, so if there’s too much pressure inside your Instant Pot at any point, the excess pressure protection will blow off steam from the sides of your unit so you don’t blow up your Instant Pot!

 Neglecting the Instant Pot’s Manual and Instructions